zhenliupinn/quantum-geoseis/README.md

 }
 ```

-**For questions, feedback, or collaboration, please open an issue or contact the maintainer.**
+## Community & Contribution

+We welcome issues, feature requests, pull requests, and discussions!
+See CONTRIBUTING.md (coming soon) for guidelines, or open an issue to start a conversation.

+## Pioneering the next generation of quantum geophysical intelligence — join us!

+**This platform is under active development.
+Stay tuned!**